mA4rK0/portfolio-calculator_v1/README.md

-this is a simple calculator project using HTML, CSS, and JavaScript
+This is a simple calculator project using HTML, CSS, and JavaScript